 Catherine Parbutt

 Catherine is Consultant Pharmacist for Cancer Services at the Leeds Teaching Hospitals NHS Trust.
 She is an independent prescriber and specialises in CLL where she manages patients on targeted therapies.
-She has a passion for Education and Training and is currently Co-Chair of the E&T Sub-Committee and is involved in running the BOPA Introduction to Cancer study days.
+She has a passion for Education and Training and is currently a member of the E&T Sub-Committee and is involved in running the BOPA Introduction to Cancer study days.
+She is also a member of the Symposium Sub-Committee.

 Netty Cracknell